Dentin Dysplasia Type II

 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report Hidradenitis Suppurativa is not the name you expected.
+It is possible that the main title of the report Dentin Dysplasia Type II is not the name you expected.

 Genetic and Rare Diseases (GARD) Information Center

 - Fax: (914)997-4763